malkhamis-panw/gaia/doc/documentation.md

 ##### `GET /enforcers/:id/auditprofiles`

-Returns a list of the audit profiles that must be applied to this Defender.
+Returns a list of the audit profiles that must be applied to this enforcer.

 #### Attributes